irekrog/react-native-torch-nitro/README.md

 **For brightness control:**

 - Your device is running Android below 13 (API 33)
-- Brightness control requires Android 13 Tiramisu or higher
+- Brightness control requires Android 13 or higher
 - Use `getMaxLevel()` to check if brightness control is available before calling `setLevel()`

 ### "BrightnessControlNotSupported" Error